ably/sdk-api-reference/descriptions.md

 ## class ConnectionDetails

-The `ConnectionDetails` object is optionally passed to the client library in the `CONNECTED` property of `ProtocolMessage#connectionDetails`.
-It informs the client about any constraints it should adhere to, and provides additional metadata about the connection.
-For example, if a request is made to publish a message that exceeds the `maxMessageSize`, the client library can reject the message immediately, without communicating with the Ably service.
+Contains any constraints a client should adhere to and provides additional metadata about a [`Connection]{@link Connection}, such as if a request to [`publish()`]{@link Realtime#publish} a message that exceeds the maximum message size should be rejected immediately without communicating with Ably.

 | Method / Property | Parameter | Returns | Spec | Description |
 |---|---|---|---|---|